 Architecture + Design

-Gabrielle oversees Perkins+Will’s Diversity, Inclusion, and Engagement program, which works to support and strengthen a firmwide culture that embraces a diversity of people, colors, creeds, credos, talents, thoughts, and ideas.
-Her unique role as an award-winning principal and the firm’s Director of Global Diversity enables her to combine her passion for architecture and social justice to effect positive change at a micro and macro level.
-Gabrielle is regularly sought out around the world for her leadership and expertise in issues of social equity in architecture, including race, ethnicity, gender, sexual orientation, religion, and physical and mental ability.
+Gabrielle, an award-winning architect in Perkins+Will’s Los Angeles office, is regularly sought out around the world for her leadership and expertise in issues of social and racial equity in architecture.
+Aside from project design, she also oversees Perkins+Will’s Diversity, Inclusion, and Engagement program, which works to support and strengthen a firmwide culture that embraces a diversity of people, colors, creeds, credos, talents, thoughts, and ideas.
+Her unique role as a principal and the firm’s Director of Global Diversity enables her to combine her passion for architecture and social justice to effect positive change in communities across the country and the architecture profession writ large.

+In 2017, Fast Company named him Architect of the Year, honoring his career-long dedication and humanitarian approach to creating architecture for the underrepresented.
 In 2011, he was appointed by former President Barack Obama to the National Commission of Fine Arts.
 Freelon is a Fellow of the American Institute of Architects (FAIA) and a recipient of the Thomas Jefferson Award for Public Architecture.
-In 2017, he was named one of Fast Company’s most creative people in business.

 Malcom E. Davis

-Malcolm Davis is a Corporate, Commercial, Civic and Cultural Practice Leader.
-Malcolm joins Perkins+Will from Bergmann Associates and previously Gantt Huberman Architects, the landmark Charlotte firm which merged with Bergmann in 2012.
-At both firms, he worked on some of the region’s most significant and memorable public places.
-A Charlotte resident since 1993, Davis is a volunteer leader in several civic, cultural, and professional association roles including serving on the Board of Directors of the Bechtler Museum of Modern Art, Executive Board member of the Charlotte chapter of the American Institute of Architects (AIA), Advisory Board member of the Charlotte Branch of Mechanics and Farmer’s Bank (MF Bank), and Board member of the national nonprofit school literacy organization Reading Partners of Charlotte
+Malcolm Davis is an award-winning architect and civic leader in Perkins+Will’s North Carolina practice whose cultural and urban design projects are informed by inclusive community participation.
+Throughout his career, he has worked on some of Charlotte’s most significant landmarks including the University of North Carolina’s Center City Building and the Science Center for Johnson C. Smith University, a private HBCU.
+He is a leader in leveraging stories and unique cultural perspectives in design to promote reflection, social justice, and community healing.
+Malcolm is also a volunteer leader in several civic, cultural, and professional associations including serving on the Board of Directors of the Bechtler Museum of Modern Art, Executive Board member of the Charlotte chapter of the American Institute of Architects (AIA), Advisory Board member of the Charlotte Branch of Mechanics and Farmer’s Bank (MF Bank), and Board member of the national nonprofit school literacy organization Reading Partners of Charlotte.